XZiar/RayRenderer/OpenGLUtil/README.md

   It has unique GL-context, but shared with object context(according to wgl's spec, buffer objects are shared but VAOs are not shared).

-  It's useful for uploading/dowloading data
+  It's useful for uploading/downloading data

 * Isolate Worker

   It has unique GL-context, not shared with object context.

-  It can be used to do some extra work just like another gl program, and data can be sent back to main context by invoking main-thread or invoking Share Worker
+  It can be used to do some extra work just like another GL program, and data can be sent back to main context by invoking main-thread or invoking Share Worker

 ## License